Serbian, Kosovo prime ministers have rare talks, to meet again

 The meeting marked the first official talks between a serving Serbian government leader and his Kosovo opposite.
 Earlier this year former Serbian president Boris Tadic briefly met Thaci at the sidelines of a forum in Croatia.

-For his part, Dacic served as spokesman for the late strongman Slobodan Milosevic, who led Serbia during the bloody 1990s break-up of the former federal Yugoslavia, and is unapologetic for his party’s central role in that conflict.
+For his part, Dacic served as spokesman for late strongman Slobodan Milosevic, who led Serbia during the bloody 1990s break-up of old federal Yugoslavia, and is unapologetic for his party’s central role in that conflict.

 In Brussels, Dacic and Thaci discussed ways to restart an EU-brokered dialogue to normalize their relations and what can be done to speed up the process.